South Luangwa National Park, Luangwa Valley, Zambia

 Rise with the sun and head out on foot to see Luangwa's hidden treasures or track paw-prints through the bush

 Zambia has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game-viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb bird-watching at the end of the rains.

-Call us on 858 345 1761 to start planning your vacation to Nkwali Camp or take a look at our itineraries to Zambia
+Call us on 020 3993 5269 to start planning your holiday to Nkwali Camp or take a look at our itineraries to Zambia

 Nkwali Camp is situated just outside the South Luangwa National Park.
 The camp has six delightful thatched cottages with open-air en-suite bathrooms.